15 Abandoned Places In New Mexico That Nature Is Reclaiming

 Are there any ghost towns in New Mexico?

-You might come across quite a few unique places in nature in New Mexico where what once was a town is now being overtaken by its surroundings.
-Due to New Mexico’s mining history, there were quite a few mining towns that sprung up out of nowhere and died out just as quickly.
+ou might come across quite a few unique places in nature in New Mexico where what once was a town is now being overtaken by its surroundings.
+Due to the state's mining history, there were quite a few ghost towns in New Mexico that sprung up out of nowhere and died out just as quickly.
 Lake Valley was a mining town that produced tons of silver, but after a fire spread through the town and destroyed a good portion of it and the silver panic happened, it was abandoned.
 There are still some remnants of buildings there today.
 Cuervo is a well-known ghost town that was once prosperous and large, but now all the buildings stand empty and are slowly being destroyed by nature and time.